rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 This Theorem is better understand from an example.

 **How to use this mental Model**:

-Use it to understand the true implications of test results:
+Use it to understand the true implications of test results, and the realization of it is impossible to confirms a theory, merely test it and the result will be infintely close 100% but never reach it.

+The key is to look at the world as an ever shifting array of probabilities and to remember the limitations.
+One such limitation can be explained by Nassim Taleb in the [Black Swan](http://www.amazon.com/exec/obidos/ASIN/081297381X/)

+>Consider a turkey that is fed everyday.
+Every single feeding will firm up the bird’s belief that it is the general rule of life to be fed everyday by friendly members of the human race “looking out for its best interests,” as a politician would say.
+On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the turkey.
+It will incur a revision of belief.

 **Conditions:**

-The Event A is statistical event.
+The Event A is statistical event, with fairly low probability of A happening.

-The Event B is an imperfect ;
+The Event B is test or evidence related to A, and you know 2 data points:

+False positive Rate of the test/evidence

+False Negative Rate of the test/evidence

 **Predictions:**